Follow These 8 Steps to Become a COTA

 A level II fieldwork rotation has more of a focus of implementing the techniques learned in class.
 This fieldwork is completed once the majority of the classwork has been covered and students are almost ready to enter the field.

-The level II fieldwork rotations give students a chance to gain hands-on experience in developing treatment ideas and working in a real-world setting while having a “safety net” in their supervisor.
+The level II fieldwork rotations give students a chance to gain hands-on experience in developing treatment ideas and working in a real-world setting while having a “safety net” in their clinical supervisor.

 At the same time, it allows them to learn how to balance the textbook therapeutic principles they have learned with realistic expectations – clients that don’t want to participate, complex medical conditions, and adapting on the fly.

-Additionally, interpersonal skills, time management, and multitasking will all have to incorporated into the working environment.
+Additionally, interpersonal skills, time management, and multitasking will all have to be incorporated into the working environment.
 A good fieldwork supervisor will gradually ease in a student to possibly handling a full caseload.

 6. Pass the NBCOT